-The Code of Conduct is included in VIOOH Limited’s General Purchase Order Terms and Conditions.
-Once signed, the Code of Conduct forms an integral part of the contractual purchase documents signed between any VIOOH Limited company and the relevant supplier.
+The Code of Conduct is included in the VIOOH General Terms and Conditions of Purchase.
+Once signed, the Code of Conduct forms an integral part of the contractual purchase documents signed between any VIOOH company and the relevant supplier.

 Honouring our commitments